 Bald Eagles Are Surprisingly Fast

 Bald eagles are not only beautiful but also incredibly fast.
-They can cruise at speeds of 40 miles per hour and dive at speeds reaching 200 miles per hour, making them one of North America’s fastest birds.
+They can cruise at speeds of 40 mph (64 km/h) and dive at speeds of 100 mph (160 km/h), making them one of North America’s fastest birds.

 Bald Eagles Begin Their Nesting Season in December

-In the northern United States, bald eagles start their nesting season as early as December.
-In some regions, they nest as late as June, laying eggs in January.
-Their dependence on clean water and air makes them indicators of environmental health.
+In the northern United States, bald eagles typically begin their nesting season between January and March, with egg-laying occurring between end of February and April.
+Their reliance on clean water and healthy ecosystems makes them important indicators of environmental health.

 They Live Mostly Near Large Bodies of Water